YottaDB/YDBDoc/MultiLangProgGuide/nodeprogram.rst

    > result: { ok: true, global: 'num', data: 1, defined: true }

 A full set of error codes and messages is in the `YottaDB Messages and Recovery Procedures Manual <../MessageRecovery/index.html>`_.
-An error code and error message are returned as part of the object when a call to an API function fails.
+An error code and error message are returned as part of the object when a call to an API method fails.

 +++++++++++++++++++++++++
 Nodem Wrapper Functions